While some prospective LASIK patients may like the idea of being “asleep” during the procedure, there would be many drawbacks… Read More

 When you arrive at our laser vision center for your treatment, you should expect to stay for approximately 90 minutes.
 You will need to have someone drive you.
 Once you arrive, we numb and prepare your eye(s) with a series of eye drops.
 An eyelid holder is then used to prevent you from blinking during the procedure.
-We have you lie comfortably in a reclining position while Dr. Manning performs your treatment under the laser.
+We have you lie comfortably in a reclining position while our doctor performs your treatment under the laser.
 Depending on the type of LASIK you select, there may be two different lasers used.
 One is a femtosecond laser used to prepare the cornea for treatment and the second is an excimer laser used to reshape the cornea.
 For patients who do not opt for the all-laser LASIK option (Intralase), a microkeratome is used to prepare the cornea.
 The entire treatment time under the laser is generally less than 60 seconds.
 Because the eye is fully anesthetized, you do not feel the laser performing the treatment.

 What to Expect After Surgery